allyche/module_10_challenge/README.md

 The CSV file provided for this challenge contains price change data of cryptocurrencies.

 ## Key Tasks:
-1. Import the Data (provided in the starter code)
+1. Import the Data
-2. Prepare the Data (provided in the starter code)
+2. Prepare the Data
 3. Cluster Cryptocurrencies with K-means
 4. Find the Best Value for k
 5. Optimize Clusters with Principal Component Analysis